In Exercises 5–8, find the critical value zc necessary to constru... | Channels for Pearson+

 1

-Identify the level of confidence, c, which is given as 0.80.
-This represents the proportion of the area under the standard normal curve that corresponds to the confidence interval.
+Step 1: Understand the problem.
+The goal is to find the critical value (zc) for a confidence interval at a given confidence level (c = 0.97).
+The critical value corresponds to the z-score that separates the middle 97% of the standard normal distribution from the remaining 3%.

-Calculate the area in the tails of the standard normal distribution.
-Since the confidence level is 0.80, the remaining area in the tails is 1 - 0.80 = 0.20.
-Divide this equally between the two tails, so each tail has an area of 0.10.
+Step 2: Recall that the confidence level (c) represents the proportion of the area under the standard normal curve that is within the confidence interval.
+For c = 0.97, the remaining area outside the interval is 1 - c = 0.03, which is split equally between the two tails of the distribution.

-Use a standard normal distribution table (z-table) or a statistical calculator to find the z-score that corresponds to a cumulative area of 0.90.
-This z-score is the critical value zc.
+Step 3: Calculate the area in one tail.
+Since the total area outside the confidence interval is 0.03, the area in one tail is 0.03 / 2 = 0.015.

-Verify the critical value zc by ensuring that the area between -zc and zc under the standard normal curve equals the confidence level, c = 0.80.
+Step 5: Use a standard normal table or a statistical software to find the z-score (zc) corresponding to a cumulative area of 0.985.
+This z-score is the critical value zc needed for the confidence interval.

 Verified video answer for a similar problem: